Visually fading and changing amplitude

 By default, the visual amplitude control appears in a heads-up display (HUD) that floats over all waveforms.
 If you find the HUD distracting, do any of the following:

-• To show the HUD only over highlighted selections, select Show HUD for Selection Ranges Only in the General preferences.
+• To show the HUD only over highlighted selections, select Show HUD for selection ranges only in the General preferences.

 • To totally hide the HUD, deselect View > Show HUD.